MirceaMacarie/Test_Cases/README.md

 1. Go to site https://www.udemy.com/ and log in
 2. Click on the wishlist button near the account name
 3. Select one product from wishlist by clicking on it
-4. Press ”Buy now” button
+4. Press "Buy now" button
-5. Observe if it open the new page where user can buy the product
+5. Observe if it opens the new page where user can buy the product

 **Expected result:** User should see the new page where the selected product can be purchased online.